akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth / ipv4 src is 192.168.0.20 dst is 192.168.0.21 / udp / gtpu teid is 0x12345678 / gtp_psc qfi is 0x34 / end actions drop / end

-2. send matched packets, check the packets are dropped. send mismatched packets, check the packets are not dropped without FDIR matched ID.
+2. send matched packets, check the packets are dropped. send unmatched packets, check the packets are not dropped without FDIR matched ID.

 3. repeat step 3 of subcase 1.